Tonomy-Foundation/Tonomy-ID-SDK/docs/start/single-sign-on.md

 ## 3. Callback page

-On your `/callback` page, call the API when the page renders.
+In your `/callback` page, call the `ExternalUser.verifyLoginRequest()` function when the page renders.
 This will catch the login parameters from the URL and return a logged in user object.

 ```typescript
 // call this when the page loads